 Intense exposure to silica can cause disease within a year.
-But it usually takes at least 10 to 15 years of exposure before symptoms occur.
+But it usually takes at least 10 years of exposure before symptoms occur.
 Silicosis has become less common since the Occupational Safety and Health Administration (OSHA) created regulations requiring the use of protective equipment, which limits the amount of silica dust workers inhale.

 - Shortness of breath